mengjiecode/AndroidGithubUsers/README.md

 Display a list of Github Users in Kotlin

-The third libraries used:
+The third libraries used: Retrofit2, RecyclerView, Picasso
-Retrofit2
-RecyclerView
-Picasso